KaileyLiou/data-science-ai/README.md

 # Girls Who Code Data Science + AI Track

-This repository contains the projects I completed as part of the Girls Who Code Data Science + AI Track.
-Throughout the track, I explored the data science workflow, from cleaning and visualizing data to building and evaluating machine learning models in Python.
-Each folder represents a different project that builds on skills introduced throughout the courses.
+These are the projects I made while completing the Girls Who Code Data Science + AI Track.
+I worked with different datasets throughout the track and learned more about data cleaning, visualization, and machine learning in Python.

-The projects in this repository were originally provided as templates through the Girls Who Code Data Science + AI Track and included pre-written comments throughout the code.
-I wrote the remaining code and completed the analysis, including the graphs, figures, tables, confusion matrices, and other outputs.
+The starting code for these projects was provided as part of the Girls Who Code course templates, including the comments already in the files.
+I wrote the rest of the code and did the analysis and outputs myself, including the graphs, figures, tables, and confusion matrices.

 <table>
   <tr>